Udhayarajan/VidSnap/README.md

 This app is used to download video from social media platform.

-- If you build/modify this app in your own, please make sure that you are comply with [GNU GPL v3](https://www.gnu.org/licenses/gpl-3.0.en.html) Rules.
+- If you build/modify this app of your own, please make sure that you are comply with [GNU GPL v3](https://www.gnu.org/licenses/gpl-3.0.en.html) Rules.

 - If you plan to publish your own build in PlayStore, please remove [YouTube.java](https://github.com/Udhayarajan/VidSnap/blob/16dc24a5d649edca39d1ac6dae0e60b0e68126f7/app/src/main/java/com/mugames/vidsnap/Extractor/YouTube.java#L38) & build apk with static library loading by default this app uses dynamic loading to reduce apk size,